rudsonramon/js-dev-env/README.md

 - Jam;
 - Volo.

-the package.json is a copy from => http://bit.ly/jsdevpackagejson
+The package.json is a copy from => http://bit.ly/jsdevpackagejson

-after this, just use npm install to get all the necessary packages to this project.
+After this, just use npm install to get all the necessary packages to this project.

+## Security Scanning
+- retire.js
+- Node Security Platform